trailofbits/vast/README.md

 The current state-of-the-art tools leverage compiler infrastructures to perform program analysis.
 This approach is beneficial because it remains truthful to the executed program semantics, whether AST or LLVM IR.
-However, these representations come at a cost that they are designed for optimization and code generation.
+However, these representations come at a cost as they are designed for optimization and code generation.

 The Clang AST is unoptimized and too complex for interpretation-based analysis.